OMDUBEY21/Real-time-Emotion-Driven-Interrogation-Analysis/README.md

 </div>

-## CrimiFace: Real-time Interrogation Facial Analysis
+## CrimiFace: Real-time Emotion-Driven Interrogation Analysis

 ### Introduction:
 Facial Analysis for Suspect Interrogation is a real-time machine learning-based application used for detecting suspect with the help of computer vision.